jpkim921/track-your-weight/README.md

 # track-your-weight

-A web app to track a user's weight using python and django.

-The user will enter their weight and it will automatically save and update the database.
-Along with updating the database, the weight entered will also be added to the table on the landing page as well as the chart which show's a graph of their weight trend.

-This is meant to be a project for me to learn how to use Django REST APIs and ChartJS.
-Currently the app works and the table updates with new entries but the chart isn't updating at the same time.

-When I redo this project, I think I will use React for the client side as opposed to django running both front and back-ends.
+A single page web app that uses Django/Django REST Framework and React along with Chart.js.
+It's a simple app where a user can enter his/her weight and the chart and table will update automatically with the data from the API server.

+I started on this project as a means to learn Python and the Django framework.
+It was also great learning the Chart.js library which helps with visualizing different kinds of charts and graphs.

 ## Getting Started

-- Make sure you have Python and PIP setup.
+- Make sure you have Python/PIP and NPM setup.
 - Either download or fork the repo.
 - CD into the directory and migrate using python manage.py migrate.
+- Run and build main.js for React using command: npm run dev.
-- Start server with command: python manage.py runserver and enter weight.
+- Start API server with command: python manage.py runserver.

 ## Contributing